-But does that mental juggling while you're young translate into protection against cognitive decline when you're old?
+Does that mental juggling in youngsters translate into protection against cognitive decline when in older people?

 Bialystok studied 450 Alzheimer's patients, all of whom showed the same degree of impairment at the time of diagnosis.
-Half are bilingual - they've spoken two languages regularly for most of their lives.
+Half are bilingual; they have spoken two languages regularly for most of their lives.
 The rest are monolingual.